g0v-data/g0v-hackmd-archive/notes/DnII3eWfRQummlrAxiIXgA.md

 > **Please note**: Automation testing is not a replacement for manual testing so it doesn't eliminate the need for human testers, rather it creates an avenue for human testers to carry out tests with testing tools.

 <br><br> Automated testing isn’t another testing paradigm similar to unit and functional testing.
-It is more or less a way to automate unit, integration, and end-to-end tests.
+It is more or less a way to Automate unit, Integration, and end-to-end tests.
 There are diverse automated testing tools available for different types of testing needs, but this article focuses on end-to-end testing using Selenium, Cypress, and Playwright.</p>

 ## Use-Cases of Automated Testing